 The undercarriage parts could now be sanded down to their correct shape whilst always checking that they still fitted perfectly into the recesses.
 The wooden parts were coated in resin, sanded again and finally spray-painted.

-the top section and wing areas in mostly 2mm Plasticard
+form the top section and wing areas in mostly 2mm

-with the recessed spaces having to be cut out of the
+Plasticard with the recessed spaces having to be cut out

-wooden hull.
-The wings themselves were made from two
+of the wooden hull.
+The wings themselves were made from

-layers of plastic with the fins being cut from Perspex
+two layers of plastic with the fins being cut from

-was given several coats of spray filler and then sanded
+hull was given several coats of spray filler and then

-down, any minor pinholes or blemishes would show up at
+sanded down, any minor pinholes or blemishes would show

 carefully attached and the gaps around the edges,